chesterheng/machinelearning-datascience/README.md

 - Which one should you use? (pyplpt vs matplotlib OO method?)
   - When plotting something quickly, okay to use pyplot method
-  - When plotting something more advanced, use the OO method
+  - When plotting something more customized and advanced, use the OO method
 - [Effectively Using Matplotlib](https://pbpython.com/effective-matplotlib.html)
 - [Pyplot tutorial](https://matplotlib.org/3.2.1/tutorials/introductory/pyplot.html)
 - [The Lifecycle of a Plot](https://matplotlib.org/3.2.1/tutorials/introductory/lifecycle.html)